cgwalters/bcvk-fork/docs/src/man/bcvk-ephemeral-run.md

 # DEBUGGING

-When troubleshooting ephemeral VM issues, bcvk provides debugging logs that can be accessed from within the container.
+When troubleshooting ephemeral VM issues, bcvk provides several debugging logs that can be accessed from within the container.

+## Guest Journal Log

+The systemd journal from the guest VM is automatically streamed to `/run/journal.log` inside the container.
+This log captures all boot messages, service startup events, and system errors from the VM's perspective.

+To view the journal log:

+    # For a running detached VM
+    podman exec <container-id> tail -f /run/journal.log

+    # View specific systemd service messages
+    podman exec <container-id> grep "dbus-broker" /run/journal.log

+    # Save journal for offline analysis
+    podman exec <container-id> cat /run/journal.log > guest-journal.log

+The journal log is particularly useful for:
+- Diagnosing boot failures and systemd service issues
+- Investigating permission denied errors
+- Understanding VM initialization problems
+- Debugging network and device configuration

 ## Virtiofsd Logs